Automobile Alley (Oklahoma City, Oklahoma)

 The Automobile Alley neighborhood and Automobile Alley Historic District in Oklahoma City is an upscale Urban area, located roughly along North Broadway Avenue in Downtown Oklahoma City.
 The district contains numerous low and mid-rise heritage buildings once home to the city's automobile dealerships, that today hosts many of the city's top bars and restaurants, retail shops, and urban residences alongside modern construction consisting mostly of residential housing and hotels.
 Automobile Alley is listed in the National Historic Register of neighborhoods.

-In 2017, Mercedes Benz of Oklahoma City, the last auto dealership remaining in Automobile Alley, announced that it would vacate the present site and move to the suburb of Edmond during 2018.
-After the move, the Automobile Alley site will be converted to other uses.
+In 2019, Volvo of Oklahoma City, the last original auto dealership remaining in Automobile Alley moved to 14220 N Broadway Extension next to Mercedes of Oklahoma City, which was relocated from Automobile Alley in 2018.
+In 2020, Tesla would open up a showroom and repair facilities in the former Volvo dealership.
+While not being a dealership, Tesla does bring auto sales back to Automobile Alley.

 History

 The Automobile Alley Historic District was primarily developed as a commercial district just north of downtown Oklahoma City.
 During the 1920s Automobile Alley, A-Alley for short, was a popular auto row, home to more than 2/3 of the city's car dealerships for several decades in the 1900s.
 Numerous national and international brands had showrooms in Automobile Alley and the district thrived as a commercial hub for the state until the decline of downtown Oklahoma City during the 1970s and 1980s.

 Remnants of the city's auto history still exist in Automobile Alley including urban show-palaces for Mercedes Benz of Oklahoma City, Jaguar of Oklahoma City, and Volvo of Oklahoma City, and the Bob Moore Auto Group is located nearby in MidTown.
 Today, these luxury icons of the automobile industry coexist alongside numerous retail shops, restaurants and bars that have opened in the ground floors of the historic buildings, with office and residential conversions in upper floors.

 Broadway Avenue, with a right-of way of 100 feet, had been shown on the 1889 Oklahoma City plat as the widest street in the city, though it extended only as far as Northwest Fourth Street at the time.
 Subsequent plats continued the same width.
 Local legend says that the street was designed to be wide enough to allow a full team of horses and wagons to turn around.